-4.5.1 Conventional Method
+5.2.1 Conventional Method

-The conventional method to build a wood fire is to bunch up 5 to 10 sheets of newspaper and place them in the firebox.
-Next, a dozen pieces of fine kindling are placed on the newspaper.
-This kindling should be very thin; less than 1 inch thick (25 mm).
-Then, larger kindling pieces are placed on the fine kindling.
-The air control fully open, the newspaper is lit.
-With a tall and straight venting system the door can be closed immediately and the fire will ignite.
+The conventional method to build a wood fire is to crumple 5 to 10 sheets of newspaper and place them in the firebox and hold them in place with ten pieces of kindling wood.
+The kindling should be placed on and behind the newspaper.

+Then add two or three small pieces of firewood.
+Open the air intake control completely and ignite the newspaper.
+Leave the door slightly ajar.
 Once the fire has ignited, the door can be closed with the air control still fully open.
-When the kindling is almost completely burned, standard firewood pieces can be added until the fire is the right size for the weather.
+When the kindling is almost completely burned, standard firewood pieces can be added.

-DO NOT LEAVE THE INSERT UNATTENDED WHEN THE DOOR IS SLIGHTLY OPEN.
-ALWAYS CLOSE AND LATCH THE DOOR AFTER THE FIRE IGNITES.
+Do not leave the insert unattended when the door is slightly open.
+Always close and latch the door after the fire ignites.

-4.5.2 The Top Down Method
+5.2.2 The Top Down Method